holochain/docs-pages/src/pages/references/enable-holo.md

 ### Testing

 Holo provides the `holo-dev-server` binary, which simulates the Holo network locally for development. `holo-dev-server` serves a copy of Chaperone, the JavaScript library that connects the browser to the Holo network and manages user keys, and runs a Holochain conductor.
 Like the real Holo network, `holo-dev-server` uses `.happ` bundles, which do not include a UI.
-(The `hc` developer tool creates both a `.happ` bundle and a `.webhapp` bundle for you.)
+(The `hc` developer tool creates both a `.happ` bundle and a `.webhapp` bundle in the `workdir/` folder for you.)
 When you scaffold an app with the `--holo` flag, its dev environment will provide `holo-dev-server` on the command line for you.

 1. Ensure you are in the nix development environment by checking the shell prompt.
 Run `nix develop` in the root of your project's folder if you aren't.
 2. Run `npm start:holo`, which:
     1. Starts `holo-dev-server' and provisions instances (cells) of your DNA for two agents,
-    2. Automatically opens an instance of a network inspector called [Holochain Playground](https://github.com/darksoil-studio/holochain-playground) in your browser, and
+    2. Automatically opens an instance of a cell and network inspector called [Holochain Playground](https://github.com/darksoil-studio/holochain-playground) in your browser, and
     3. Runs a local dev web server for the UI called [Vite](https://vitejs.dev).
 3. Access your two agents on your browser at `http://localhost:8888` and `http://localhost:8889`.